Skip to content

 James Bond Island

 The best known is the intriguing James Bond Island, famous for a movie that most people nowadays haven’t even seen, called The Man with the Golden Gun.
 The real name of this rock formation is Koh Tapu, which means ‘Nail Island”, well justified by the funny elongated and unbalanced shape.
-A tiny island next to it is where dozens of longtail boats permanently disembark hordes of tourists for the usual and unavoidable ‘James bond Island’ photo.
+A tiny island next to it is where dozens of longtail boats permanently disembark hordes of tourists for the usual and unavoidable ‘James Bond Island’ photo.

 Read MoreCheck this tour